davidjbuchanan/MS4-LiveStrong/README.md

 - https://live-strong.herokuapp.com/blog/add_entry/

-    **Remove "True" from rendered page**
-    Errors (1) - Attribute placeholder not allowed on element select at this point.

-    Error: Attribute placeholder not allowed on element select at this point.
-    From line 234, column 82; to line 234, column 187
-    class=""> <select name="author" placeholder="Author *" class="select form-control" required disabled id="id_author"> <opti
-    Attributes for element select:
-    Global attributes
-    autocomplete — Hint for form autofill feature disabled — Whether the form control is disabled form — Associates the element with a form element multiple — Whether to allow multiple values name — Name of the element to use for form submission and in the form.elements API required — Whether the control is required for form submission size — Size of the control

     Warnings (3) - The type attribute is unnecessary for JavaScript resources.
 (3)

     Warning: The type attribute is unnecessary for JavaScript resources.